aftly/Flags/README.md

 ## ❔ About
 - **Flags** is a free and open source Android app for displaying various flags of the world with categorisation for descriptions and user sorting.
 Also includes a game.

-- *This app is currently in alpha and is feature incomplete.
+- *This app is currently in beta and is missing production properties.
 Feedback is welcome, please submit feature requests and issues via [GitHub Issues](https://github.com/aftly/Flags/issues).*
 <br>

 ## 📸 Screenshots